 Each family has indoor access to the own room with exit in the a own enclosure.
 Our dogs live in their own room in our house.
-It is a great advantage to have their dogs as close to him.
-The only drawback is the electricity bills ... when their gaps in the walls is not entirely "friendly electricity bill."
+It is a great advantage to have the dogs so close to us.
+The only drawback is the electricity bills ... their gaps in the walls is not entirely "friendly electricity bill."
 The rooms they live in is completely customized for dogs.
-We have built on parts of our house for this very purpose.
+We have built parts of our house for this very purpose.
 They are many different levels in the rooms, between 3-4 different levels in each room.
 It allows them to choose where they fit best for each dog to lie low or high.
 It is painted in bright colors.
 The lighting is well suited for each room.
 They have many rugs and blankets to bed with.
 There are carpets on the floors, which prevents them from slipping.

 Through gaps in the wall will the dogs through a lock out of its enclosure.
 Directly outside this gate, they have a small patio with a roof.
 It allows them to whatever the weather can go out and vent on dry land.
 They can if raining, be on elevated sleeping places under roof and scout.

 In addition to free access to open runs in their enclosures, each dog get daily walks.
 We live in the woods, so that we can have the dogs loose throughout the walk.
 We have close to a lake, which all dogs love!
 They swim well, and very long.